Smaller Missouri communities issuing stay-at-home orders

 KANSAS CITY, Mo.
 (AP) — Smaller local governments are issuing stay-at-home orders to slow the spread of the coronavirus in Missouri, where the governor hasn't issued a statewide order.

-Such orders took effect more than a week ago in the state's biggest cities, including Kansas City and St. Louis, but smaller counties with few or no COVID-19 cases are getting in on the act and telling residents to only leave home for essential reasons, such as to buy groceries or medicine.
+Such orders took effect more than a week ago in the state's biggest cities, including Kansas City and St. Louis, but smaller counties with few or no COVID-19 cases are now telling residents to leave home only for essential reasons, such as to buy groceries or medicine.

 The order in St. Francois County, in southeastern Missouri, takes effect on Friday, The Kansas City Star reported.
-It had five cases when it issued the order Monday and five more by Wednesday morning.
+The county has 10 cases as of Wednesday morning.

-“There’s been a large public outcry in our county for a stay-at-home order,” said Amber Elliott, director of the St. Francois Health Center, which issued the order in coordination with the county commission.
-“In our case, in absence of a statewide action, we had to take action for our own community.
+“In our case, in absence of a statewide action, we had to take action for our own community,” said Amber Elliott, director of the St. Francois Health Center, which issued the order in coordination with the county commission.

 Republican Gov. Mike Parson hasn't ruled out issuing a statewide order, but he has said he was hesitant to impose state control over what he believes is a local issue.

 Missouri had had 1,581 confirmed cases as of Wednesday, according to the state health department, including a 19.1% increase in cases from a day earlier.
-Three new coronavirus-related deaths reported Wednesday brought the state's total to 18.
+The sickened include former St. Louis Cardinals outfielder Jim Edmonds, who wrote on Instagram that the virus is “no joke."

+The state also has had 18 coronavirus-related deaths, including five residents of a Springfield assisted living facility and two residents at a St. Charles nursing home.
+Another 19 residents and staff at the nursing home have tested positive.

-In Joplin, some residents have been posting online and writing letters to push the city to issue its own stay-at-home order, the Joplin Globe reported.
+In Joplin, some residents have been pushing the city to issue a stay-at-home order, the Joplin Globe reported.

-Deborah D. Sherz, a retired nurse who signed an online petition, said she has watched neighbors have numerous visitors at a time, which she said exemplifies that "people don't understand the risk" because government leaders are allowing social distancing rules that she says are inadequate to slow the spread of the virus.
+Deborah Sherz, a retired nurse who signed an online petition, said she has watched neighbors have numerous visitors at a time, which she said exemplifies that "people don't understand the risk" because government leaders are allowing social distancing rules that she says are inadequate.

+The virus and the efforts to slow it have taken a financial toll.
+Data released Thursday showed that unemployment claims in Missouri increased to 96,734 for the week ending March 28, which was up from 42,246 the prior week.
+That's up sharply from the same two-week period a year ago, when there were a total of 6,402 claims.

+The virus also has upended education in the state.
+The Columbia Public Schools announced Wednesday it would pause instructions for three days because families are struggling with remote instructions introduced when schools closed, the Columbia Daily Tribune reports.
+The Missouri Department of Education also refuted an apparent April Fool's prank that claimed on social media that students would not advance to the next grade level because of school closures.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 Older adults and people with existing health problems are among those particularly susceptible to more severe illness, including pneumonia.